“I think I’m an addict. How can I get help? I’ve heard about detox programs, but what is detox? Is detox part of rehab? What can I expect?”

 Common Withdrawal Symptoms During Detox

-When someone begins detox, they will probably experience withdrawal symptoms; these occur when someone abruptly stops using drugs or drinking.
+When someone begins detox, they will probably experience withdrawal symptoms; these side effects occur when someone abruptly stops using drugs or drinking.
 The most common substances that cause withdrawal symptoms are cocaine, alcohol and opiates.
 The symptoms of withdrawal, as listed by the National Institute of Health (NIH), include the following issues:

 - Decreased activity and appetite